openfoodfacts/openfoodfacts-auth/README.md

 The browser app can then call the Keycloak token endpoint with a grant_type of `authorization_code`, supplying the `code` and a `code_verifier` which confirms that they were the ones that initiated the login flow.
 Keycloak will return a response which will include an `access_token` and a `refresh_token`.

-When the user wants to perform an action that uses an authenticated API then this must include the `access_token` in the Authorization header.
+When the App wants to perform an action that uses an authenticated API then this must include the `access_token` in the Authorization header.

-When the `access_token` expires the browser app can request a new one using the `refresh_token` (flow not shown) which will work unless the user has logged out of that session.
+When the `access_token` expires the App can request a new one using the `refresh_token` (flow not shown) which will work unless the user has logged out of that session.
 Note that `refresh_tokens` are rotated so the new `refresh_token` received after refreshing the `access_token` should replace the previous `refresh_token`.

 ## Internal Backend Client